 If this happens, you will need to get to your vet very quickly.

-How To Protect Your Cat from Mosquito Bites?
+Top 5 Ways to Protect Your Cat from Mosquito Bites

 Just as mosquitoes bite humans, they can bite cats too.
 And as with humans, mosquito bites are nasty; they irritate the skin but can also infect your pet with serious illnesses.
 Fortunately, there are several ways to prevent mosquito bites.